InfoCenter » Print Life » Print Life Test Results » Testing Methodology

-How fade testing works.
+How fade testing works

 Please note that the process of estimating printlife is indeed complicated.
 A full report is over 50 pages and encompasses many scientific concepts and notations.
 Below is a snapshot of what happens in order to predict printlife.

 To begin, we test for fading that results from light exposure.
 These tests do not account for other causes of image failure which we now know can have a significant effect.
 Measuring effects from pollution (indoors and outdoors) and humidity are very difficult to qualify and are not addressed with our tests.
-Recent testing overseas has attempted to qualtify the effect of other factors with some success.
-However, so many variables are in play that using light as the standard cause and testing with glass protection are generally sufficent for most users.
+Recent testing overseas has attempted to quantify the effect of other factors with some success.
+However, so many variables are in play that using light as the standard cause and testing with glass protection are generally sufficient for most users.

 Red River prints small color patch images on each paper/ink to be tested.
 These color patches include the pure colors, neutrals (which are full mixes of all color) and combinations of two colors.
 When fading or other change has been recorded to reach a specific point, the sample is declared to have "failed".
 For instance, if the "Pure Cyan" test reaches a point of 30% deterioration, that is the "End-Point" for that sample, regardless of whether any of the other 11 patches has registered a decline.
 The bottom line: we are looking for the worst case scenario.